 In accordance with the spirit and letter of the Equality Act 2009 the following guidelines have been approved and are written with the intention of avoiding discrimination in any way.
 As with the vast majority of golf clubs we ask our members to adopt a minimum standard of dress and ask that visitors abide by the same code.
 Whilst the Management Committee identify and formally adopt appropriate standards, it is for ALL Club members to monitor compliance and politely ask members and visitors in breach of these standards to conform.

 On the Course:-

-Collared and sleeved shirts, or those designed specifically for golf, should be worn with tailored trousers and appropriate golf footwear.
+Collared and sleeved shirts, or those designed specifically for golf, should be worn with tailored trousers and tucked in at all times.
+Only footwear designed for golf should be worn.
 Shorts may be worn provided they are:

 No higher than 100mm/4" above the knee

 Worn with sports socks or those designed specifically for golf and which must be predominantly white